 Why Pair Supplemental Insurance with an ACA Plan?

 Supplemental insurance plans often allow people of any age to better manage their health care costs.
-Primary forms of health insurance, including ACA plans, don’t cover everything your clients might think.
-Most notably, dental, vision, and hearing benefits are not typically included in ACA plans for adults.
+Primary forms of health insurance, including ACA plans, don’t cover all costs or services.
+For example, dental, vision, and hearing benefits are not typically included in ACA plans for adults.
+Please note that dental benefits will be included as an essential benefit in 2027.

 With the proper coverage and planning, ACA clients can avoid paying for services out of pocket and experience more positive health outcomes.